 - other lessons learned

-Institute credential holders are critical thinkers; they are the project leaders, problem solvers and innovators of the 21st century.
+Institute Certification holders are ultimately critical thinkers; they are the project leaders, problem solvers and innovators of the 21st century.

 So why should I certify my project management knowledge and skills with the Institute of Project Management?

 - Access our free, OPEN, online knowledge library – don’t pay for expensive preparation courses

 - Consider alternative assessment options, including the recognition of your prior project management learning